while-basic/celaya/docs/faq.md

 If Ollama is run as a systemd service, environment variables should be set using `systemctl`:

-1. Edit the systemd service by calling `systemctl edit ollama.service`.
+1. Edit the systemd service by calling `systemctl edit celaya.service`.
 This will open an editor.

 2. For each environment variable, add a line `Environment` under section `[Service]`: